1970 Connecticut gubernatorial election

 The 1970 Connecticut gubernatorial election was held on November 3, 1970 in the U.S. state of Connecticut.

 Incumbent Democratic Governor John N. Dempsey decided not to run for re-election.
 Republican nominee Thomas Meskill defeated Democratic nominee Emilio Q. Daddario with 53.76% of the vote.
+This was the only time a Republican was elected Governor from 1954 to 1990.

 Nominations

 Between 1956 and 1990 in Connecticut, party conventions nominated candidates subject to a system of "challenge" primaries that allowed defeated candidates to petition for a popular vote if they received at least 20 percent of the convention vote.